Looking for a counselor may feel like an overwhelming endeavor, especially for someone already dealing with troubling symptoms, trauma, or loss.

-- New adaptive learning experiences can be used to substitute prior nonadaptive learning processes.
+- New adaptive learning experiences can be used to substitute prior maladaptive learning processes.

-- Therapists use a scientific approach to therapy by creating hypotheses about patients’ cognitive and behavioral patterns; by intervening and observing outcomes; and by reframing original hypotheses as needed (Hazlett-Stevens & Craske, 2004).
+- Therapists use a scientific approach to therapy by creating hypotheses about patients’ cognitive and behavioral patterns, intervening and observing outcomes, and reframing original hypotheses as needed (Hazlett-Stevens & Craske, 2004).

-A variety of different techniques and components may be included in CBT therapy, such as exposure, social skills training, cognitive restructuring, problem-solving training, journaling, and relaxation training—among others.
+A variety of different techniques and components may be included in CBT, such as exposure, social skills training, cognitive restructuring, problem-solving training, journaling, and relaxation training.

-Mindfulness-based Counseling is grounded in mindfulness philosophy which “refers to a process that leads to a mental state characterized by nonjudgmental awareness of the present moment experience, including one’s sensations, thoughts, bodily states, consciousness, and the environment while encouraging openness, curiosity, and acceptance” (Hofmann, Sawyer, & Witt et al., 2010, p.
+Mindfulness-Based Counseling is grounded in mindfulness philosophy, which “refers to a process that leads to a mental state characterized by nonjudgmental awareness of the present moment experience, including one’s sensations, thoughts, bodily states, consciousness, and the environment while encouraging openness, curiosity, and acceptance” (Hofmann, Sawyer, Witt, & Oh, 2010, p.
 169).

-During mindfulness-based therapy, the client pays attention to his/her feelings and thoughts in the moment, and without judgment.
-Following Buddhist traditions, it is an openminded and accepting way of responding to thoughts (Kabat-Zinn, 2005).
+During Mindfulness-Based Therapy, the client pays attention to their feelings and thoughts in the moment, without judgment.
+Following Buddhist traditions, it is an open minded and accepting way of responding to thoughts (Kabat-Zinn, 2005).

-Bodyscan involves attending to different parts of the body in a gradual format while tensing and then relaxing muscles.
-With soundscan, responses to sounds are adjusted such that their aversive impact is reduced.
-While mindfulness approaches are often added onto CBT and other forms of therapy, there is recent evidence supporting their unique benefit for the reduction of anxiety (Blanck, Perleth, & Heidenreich et al., 2018).
+Body scan involves gradually attending to different parts of the body while tensing and then relaxing muscles.
+With sound scan, responses to sounds are adjusted so that their aversive impact is reduced.
+While mindfulness approaches are often added into CBT and other forms of therapy, there is recent evidence supporting their unique benefit for reducing anxiety (Blanck et al., 2018).

-The therapist works with the client to examine his/her cognitive appraisals of how an event may have created an outcome (Gonzalez, Nelson, Gutkin, et al., 2004).
-In other words, it is the client’s belief about a situation—rather than the situation itself, that is the focus of treatment.
+The therapist works with the client to examine their cognitive appraisals of how an event may have created an outcome (Gonzalez et al., 2004).
+In other words, it is the client’s belief about a situation, rather than the situation itself, that is the focus of treatment.

-Unlike Client-Centered Therapy, Ellis’s rational-emotive approach is active and directive, intending to help clients avoid self-defeating beliefs and ultimately to experience a more positive sense of wellbeing.
+Unlike Client-Centered Therapy, Ellis’s Rational-Emotive approach is active and directive, intending to help clients avoid self-defeating beliefs and ultimately experience a more positive sense of wellbeing.

 8. Reality Therapy

-While not all aspects of life are within our power to change, human beings are always faced with opportunities to respond either rationally or responsibly—or the opposite thereof (Peterson, 2000).
+While not all aspects of life are within our power to change, human beings are always faced with opportunities to respond rationally or responsibly – or not (Peterson, 2000).

 Reality Therapy helps clients to establish greater control over their lives while enhancing the ability to build meaningful and effective relationships.
 It is a present-day, non-symptom-focused approach in which the counselor takes on a friendly, positive, and nonjudgmental stance.